TerosTechnology/terosHDLdoc/doc/configuration/general.rst

 ------------

 Python3 is automatically usable by TerosHDL if it's in your system path.
-But you can configura a custom path if it's not the case in
+But a custom path can be configures if it's not the case in

 ``Teroshdl › Global: Python3-path``